Emory Youth Chamber Program

-The Emory Youth Chamber Music Program (EYCP) was founded by the Vega Quartet in 2006 to provide intensive small ensemble training to young Atlanta-area musicians.
-Our students range from 12-17 years old, and are placed in groups of two to five musicians.
-Over the course of the semester, groups receive eight coachings from members of the Vega Quartet, and are provided space at Emory University for independent rehearsals.
-At the end of the semester, groups participate in a masterclass for their peers as well as give a culminating performance in Emory University's Emerson Hall.
+The Emory Youth Chamber Program (EYCP) provides intensive small ensemble training to young Atlanta-area pianists and string players.
+Students are generally 10-18 years old** and are placed in groups of two to five musicians.
+Over the course of the semester, groups receive eight coachings from members of the Vega Quartet, participate in masterclasses with the Quartet as well as guest artists, and are also provided space at Emory University for independent rehearsals.
+At the end of the semester each group gives a public performance to share their work with family and friends.

 Apply and Audition

 Applications for Fall 2019 are now closed and auditions are scheduled for the afternoon of Sunday, August 25.
 If you have already applied, you will receive information via email regarding audition times, location and other relevant information.
 If you would still like to audition for EYCP contact us immediately at email@example.com, as limited space for additional applicants may still be available.